-3. Take into account wider stakeholder and social responsibilities and their implications for long-term success
+Take into account wider stakeholder and social responsibilities and their implications for long-term 3. success regulatory authorities.

-The Group is aware of its corporate social responsibilities and the need to maintain good relationships across a range of stakeholder groups, including employees, business partners, suppliers, customers and regulatory authorities.
+The Group is aware of its corporate social responsibilities and the need to maintain good relationships across a range of stakeholder groups, including employees, business partners, suppliers, customers and

-The Group's operations and working environment take into account the needs of all stakeholder groups while maintaining focus on the responsibility to promote the success of the Group.
-The Group encourages feedback from all stakeholder groups as the Group's long term strategy is to create shareholder value.
+The Group's operations and working environment take into account the needs of all stakeholder groups while maintaining fears on the regenerability to promote the average of the Crown.
+The Crown analyses